alfonsogober/knearest/adapters/writing-adapters.md

       machine.calculateRanges = function () {
         // For each node in the dataset, tally up the highest and lowest properties (if they are numbers) at this.features[<property>].max and this.features[<property>].min
+        // If they are not numbers, skip them.
         // For each feature on this.features, calculate the range by subtracting min from max, assign to this.features[prop].range
         // Emit 'ranges' event with this.features
         // Return a promise, resolve